Wales Millennium Centre

 Wales Millennium Centre (Canolfan Mileniwm Cymru) is Wales's national arts centre located in the Cardiff Bay area of Cardiff, Wales.
 The site covers a total area of 7.5 acre.
 Phase 1 of the building was opened during the weekend of 26–28 November 2004 and phase 2 opened on 22 January 2009 with an inaugural concert.

 The centre is Cardiff's principal receiving venue for large-scale opera, ballet, contemporary dance and musicals.
 It comprises a large theatre and a smaller hall with a shop, bars and a café.
 It houses the BBC National Orchestra and Chorus of Wales and opera, dance, theatre and literature companies, with a total of eight arts organisations in residence.

 In 2012 the Centre announced that it would also be a producing company.
 Its productions across the genres have been performed in London, Edinburgh and Australia.
 In 2021 and 2024 it was in co-production with the Royal National Theatre.

-The main theatre, the Donald Gordon Theatre, has 1,896 seats, and is the second-largest stage in Europe.
+The main theatre, the Donald Gordon Theatre, has 1,896 seats, and claims to be the second-largest stage in Europe.
 The BBC Hoddinott Hall seats 350 and the Weston Studio Theatre seats 250.

 In 2001 Lord Rowe-Beddoe was appointed chair of Wales Millennium Centre, a company limited by guarantee.
 Peter Swinburn is the current chair of Wales Millennium Centre.